Rod Diridon Sr.: Philanthropy

 Diridon served for 20 years as the chair of the Joseph B. Ridder Foundation, administering funds donated by friends of the late newspaper publisher, which funded journalism and mass communication fellowships primarily at San Jose State University.
 He also co-chaired the late-1990s fund drive efforts for three of the perimeter gate monuments for San Jose State University.
 He served on the Tower Foundation board at San Jose State University, which advises the university president and raises funds for the university.
 He established and funded Diridon Leadership Scholarships at the College of Business and the women's athletic program at San Jose State University.
-He worked to establish a scholarship endowment at the Mineta Transportation Institute, for which he is also a donor.
+He worked to establish a scholarship endowment at the Mineta Transportation Institute, for which he was also a donor.

 Diridon founded the San Jose Symphony Foundation and served on its board.
 He served on the regional Wells Fargo Bank Corporate Advisory board.
 He chaired capital campaigns and annual fund drives for the San Jose Metropolitan YMCA, the Santa Clara County Music and Arts Foundation, and the California Trolley and Railroad Corporation, and for 11 years, he chaired the annual Jamboree and fund drive for the Santa Clara County Council of the Boy Scouts of America.

-Corporate boards
+Other roles

+Diridon chaired non-profit boards at the local and regional levels.
+He served as president of the San Jose Symphony, the San Jose Rotary Club, the San Jose Junior Chamber of Commerce (Jaycees), the San Jose United Service Organizations (USO), and the Central San Jose YMCA.
+He chaired the Santa Clara County Mental Health Association and was the founding chair of the Santa Clara County branch of the National Council on Alcoholism.
+He chaired the board of Breathe California of the Bay Area, formerly the American Lung Association.
+In the field of education, Diridon chaired the board of Lincoln Law School of San Jose, which focuses on educating veterans, moderate-income, and minority students.
+Diridon was also the immediate past chair of the Santa Clara County League of Conservation Voters.

-Rod Diridon has served on a number of corporate boards, including the San Jose Business Bank and San Jose National Bank.
+Diridon served on a number of corporate boards, including the San Jose Business Bank and San Jose National Bank.
 Since 1970, he has been a director of Empire Broadcasting Corporation, owner of South Bay radio stations KRTY 95.3 FM and KLIV 1590 AM, among the last locally owned radio stations in Silicon Valley.

+Personal life and death

+From 1964 to 1999, Diridon was married to Mary Ann Fudge.
+They had two children.
+In 2001, he married Gloria Duffy.
+Diridon died from sepsis caused by a rare cancer, spindle cell carcinoma of a sarcomatoid type of the thorax, on April 3, 2026, at the age of 87.